chirag2506/First/README.md

 # First
-This is my first repositort
+This is my first repository